Gilgamech/website/Gillogisms.md

 1. Being of House of Black does not make you an African American or highly melinated individual.- 2023
 1. Being the average of the 5 people you spend the most time with means that if you're always the smartest person in the room, you're going to act like a less-intelligent person over time. - 2023
 1. Being the more mature, self-controlled spender in a retail situation.
-1. Beren Mind (Ursa Mental) is the bear-like Mind Being
+1. Beren Mind (Ursa Mental) is the bear-like Mind Being.
-1. Bill Maher practices Kierkegaardian Centrism.
 1. Between Covid, George Floyd, and wildfire smog, 2020 was entirely about breathing. - 2020
 1. Beware emotional vampires - the Huckleberry Finns and (People) of System that Mark Twain and Adam Smith respectively warned us about - the ones who would build their empire out of other people, painting their fence to help them out.
 Their actual goal is to dominate us and others - have us obeying their every whim while they watch.
 Some still use paper checks merely so other people have to wait for them in the checkout line, while others set up traps in their homes (like a sink with rusty knives, or potholders with large holes) and ask us for help, so we will injure ourselves and yell at them, and they can use this to get sympathy from others. - 2022
 1. Beyond Belief and into Understanding. - 2021
 1. Beyond good and evil, in that good and evil aren't equal and opposite pairs on a spectrum, but entirely independent phenomena - and a person can be both good and evil at the same time. (musings on Nietzche) - likewise, bread is simultaneously healthy and unhealthy.
 (This becomes a dichotomy pun on wordspace collisions.) - 2021
 1. Bigger places can have higher standards **and** lower standards at the same time.
+1. Bill Maher practices Kierkegaardian Centrism as Talking Out Both Sides Of His Mouth. - 2023
 1. Bingo Fuel is the Aviation version of Range Anxiety.
 1. Black Belt is like a BA in Fighting - a BMA or Bachelor of Martial Arts.
 In most major styles, earning one takes about 4 to 5 years, and similarly covers a broad array of topics - including kinetic and potential energy, physical fitness, anatomy and physiology, mindfulness, philosophy, and criminal psychology. - 2018
 1. Blaming forest fires on global warming is like blaming arson on global warming. - 2023